| Adult

 I sensed I had discovered someone significant.

-I hadn't read Malory then.
-It
+I hadn't read Malory

-the slaying of Morgan's father and the magical seduction of her mother,
+with the slaying of Morgan's father and the magical seduction of her mother,

 both required for the conception of Arthur by Uther Pendragon.
 I was then